joejcollins/rhapsody-angel/queens/2025-brandy.md

 ## 2025 Queen

+2025-08-22 Apiguard on, 10 days late.

+2025-08-22 Varroa slide out.
+Count 150.
+The slide was in for 5 days not 7, so the daily count is 30.
+The National Bee unit say that May to August: Multiply by 30.
+Giving 900.
+Treatment must happen before you reach 1000.

 2025-08-17 Put in the varroa slide.

 2025-08-16 Some eggs and brood in the top box.
 Empty cells in the bottom box.
 Didn't see the queen.
 The have eaten/removed about a third of the patty.
 There is plenty of yellow dust under the hive so it could be either or both.